AI in Politics: Shaping Elections and Fueling Skepticism

 AI-Generated Misinformation and Disinformation

-AI is increasingly being used to spread false information through deepfakes and fake media.
+AI is increasingly being used to spread false information through deepfakes and fake media, raising concerns about its role in spreading disinformation in election 2024.

 • An Elon University 2024 survey found that 73% believe AI will manipulate social media with fake accounts, 70% expect it to create fake content, and 62% are concerned it will suppress voter turnout.